 It’s safe to say by the smile on his face, and the tummy on his body, this little bulldog was definitely a well-fed, and well-loved mascot.

 The bulldog breed was hugely popular around the world after photos like these made it back home.
 So, these little heart melters would not have to worry about finding a home after the war!

 This American Boxer breed is taking his own legacy photo, and it looks great!
 Navy dogs helped out greatly throughout the history of the navy.

 Boxers were persistent and did not mind the heavy seas, thus being able to sprint from room to room on the ship and deliver mail, notes, and orders to soldier on the boat, and let’s not forget some joy too!

 The Real John Wayne

-It’s often said that If you want to know what a soldier may have gone through without asking, you just need to look deep into his eyes.
-It’s evident in this photo that this rooster has been through hell and back risking his feathers for the safe return of the comrades with him on the front.
+It’s often said that if you want to know what a soldier may have gone through without asking, you just need to look deep into his eyes.
+It’s evident in this photo that this rooster has been through hell and back, risking his feathers for the safe return of the comrades with him on the front.

-Also, another side note, it’s safe to say that no one asked that guy if they can touch the chicken!
+Also, as another side note, it’s safe to say that no one asked that guy if they can touch the chicken!
 For all of you who made it this far, we saved the most offensive mascot for last, and it’s sure to blow your mind!